mph-/lcapy/doc/circuits.rst

 closing of switch changes the circuit and can produce transients.
-While a switch violates the LTI requirements for linear circuit analysis, the circuit prior to the switch changing can be analysed and used to determine the initial conditions for the circuit after the switched changed.
+While a switch violates the LTI requirements for linear circuit analysis, the circuit prior to the switch changing can be analysed and Vnoiused to determine the initial conditions for the circuit after the switched changed.
 Lcapy requires that you do this!
 The independent sources are ignored for :math:`t < 0` and the result is only known for :math:`t \ge 0`.